LinkedHouse/LinkedHouse/README.md

 **Required Must-have Stories**

-* Log in and log out
+x Log in and log out
 * Make a post
 * Provide a title for the post
 * Provide a description for the post